pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

                        1  0  1  1  0  0  0  (88)

 -   *Given two binary numbers, how long does our algorithm take to add them?*
-    -   We want the answer expressed as a function of *the size of input*.
+    -   We want the answer exessed as a function of *the size of input*.
         -   The number of bits.

     -   Suppose that *x* and *y* are *n* bits longs.